This article aims to help you based on my project management background and organizational skills learned in the corporate world.

 Then he told me that my approach showed him that I was considerate of how he felt about the order of importance.

-He continued...
-"And you deserve the best raise that I am allowed to give you."
+He continued, "And you deserve the best raise that I'm allowed to give you."

-The company had a certain pay range that my boss needed to abide by.
-However, he gave me a raise at the top end of that range.
+The company had a distinct pay range that managers needed to follow.
+However, my boss gave me a raise at the top end of that range.
 My method of communicating with him helped me beyond my expectations.

 Summary of the Key Points

 You can do it too.
 Just remember the key points:

 - Clearly describe all the tasks.